 1. What is film and media studies?

-4. How do historical perspectives shape current media studies?
+4. How do historical views shape media studies today?

-7. What is the significance of genre in film studies?
+7. Why does genre matter in film studies?

-8. How can film studies influence contemporary cultural and social discourse?
+8. How can film studies shape culture and public ideas?

-9. What are some current trends in film and media production?
+9. What trends are shaping film and media production today?

 1. How might emerging virtual reality technologies redefine narrative structures in digital storytelling?